Research, evaluation, monitoring and geographic information services.

 Our Evidence Function customer service targets: (64kb) reflect our ongoing commitment to providing an excellent service, but we welcome your feedback to help us continue to improve.
-We will identify trends in your feedback over a six month period and make improvements by September 2013.
+We will identify trends in your feedback and continue to make improvements.

 We will respond with an acknowledgement within 5 working days of an evidence customer complaint.
 We will aim to resolve the problem and reply to the customer within 20 working days.